 What You Need To Know Before Buying

 When choosing cage bedding for pet hedgehogs, it is important to take note that, like some humans, hedgehogs can be allergic to various materials.
-Regularly checking pets for rashes that could not be due to mites and other parasite is a must.
+Regularly checking pets for rashes that could be due to mites and other parasites is a must.
 If an allergy or skin irritation is suspected, it is better to replace bedding.
-Irritation of some parts of the hedgehog, like the genital areas, can have serious consequences like urinary blockade.
+Irritation of some parts of the hedgehog, like the genital areas, can have serious consequences like a urinary blockage.
 Soft woods like pine are common materials in cage bedding, but some of the chemical components in the wood can be potentially harmful.
 Hedgehogs are very inquisitive animals and are known to chew through and eat new beddings out of curiosity.
 Ingesting too much of indigestible materials can cause bowel impactions in hedgehogs.
-Regular checking of hedgehog cage bedding for droppings is also required since dark colored bedding can disguise the true color of hedgehog poop.
+Regular checking of hedgehog cage bedding for droppings is also required since dark-colored bedding can disguise the true color of hedgehog poop.

 Small pocket pets such as hedgehogs and guinea pigs require a hefty amount of bedding material to soften the bottom of their cages.
 Good bedding will prevent your pet from incurring a lot of injuries in case he falls from a considerable height.
 It prevents too much moisture from accumulating in the cage, and it also lessens the odor from your pet’s waste.

 Why It's A Good Idea To Use Hedgehog Bedding